Ryan Tells Why He Voted for Spending Bill

 “It was a deal that had to be made, in the sense that there wasn’t really a good endgame for shutting the government down,” Ryan said.

-In addition to boosting military spending, the budget agreement provides an additional $6 billion to address the opiate epidemic, “which is a huge issue here,” funds for disaster relief, extensions of the Children’s Health Insurance Program, and money for community health centers.
+In addition to boosting military spending, the budget agreement provides an additional $6 billion to address the opiate epidemic, “which is a huge issue here,” funds for disaster relief, extensions of the Children’s Health Insurance Program, or CHIP, and money for community health centers.

 When Democrats stood with those affected by DACA , Ryan said, they also should have talked about Teamsters and coal miners concerned about their pensions and families taking advantage of CHIP.
 “These are all part of our broader coalition and I just don’t think that we’ve yet put that coalition together.